-Why are there so many bat species and how do they coexist?
+Why are there so many bat species,

 Iroro Tanshi, PhD